 - Clean room pressure monitoring – the gauge is installed above the entrance or door.
 This type of gauge measures the acceptable differential pressure between inside and outside the door.

-- The filter in a hood monitoring – installed in hoods or vents to monitor the cleanliness of hood filters.
+- Hood filter monitoring – installed in hoods or vents to monitor the cleanliness of hood filters.

 - Use to measure the level of a liquid in a tank or closed vessel